ut-parla/Parla.py/tutorial/1_control_flow/README.md

 A **TaskSpace** object is an indexible collection of tasks.
 These are used as a namespace for task-ids.

 A TaskSpace can be indexed by any hashable value, such as an integer, string, or a tuple.
 Although in Parla 0.2, please keep any strings to length 1.
-This indexing can be of arbitrary dimension.
-For ease of use and interpretability, we recommend sticking to sets of integers.
+The index can be of arbitrary dimension.
+For ease of use and interpretability, we highly recommend sticking to sets of integers.

 The use of TaskSpaces can be seen in `0_taskspaces.py`: